TyrelN/dicentra-frontend/README.md

 ## Caveats
 There are some areas of the design that should be noted with scrutiny:
-* While the website itself loads quickly and performs well, the backend is deployed on Heroku using a free dyno, which falls asleep when there is no activity.
-When the dyno needs to wake up, it can lead to long loading times for sections requesting data.
-To alleviate this, a cat loading animation has been added for every page that could be subject to loading times.
-Another solution under consideration is converting the website into a progressive web app and caching the results of queries until new data is retrieved.
-This would suffice since most data being requested won't be changed very often, since volunteers are the only ones who will interface with the backend.
+* While the single page application itself loads very quickly, the backend is deployed on Heroku using a free dyno, which falls asleep when there is no activity.
+When the dyno needs to wake up, it can lead to long loading times for sections requesting data (10 seconds on average).
+To alleviate this, a cat loading animation has been added to every page/section that requests data.
-* The backend error logging within forms is not robust.
-400 status errors are generated as red text at the bottom of forms, but all other error messaging is covered as an alert.
+* The backend error logging within forms is a little rough around the edges.
+400 status errors are generated as red text at the bottom of forms, but all other error messaging is covered as an alert and does not have robust coverage.
-* Critical business logic could benefit from unit tests, which will be developed for critical business logic before further updates are underway.
-The codebase has undergone various rewrites in order to improve maintainability and allow for a simpler testing suite.
+* Critical business logic would benefit from unit testing, which are under development now with high priority.
+The codebase has undergone various rewrites in order to improve maintainability, and automated testing will be the next step in improving the codebase.

 ## Additional Notes: